pypy/pypy/pypy/doc/windows.rst

 everything needed to run translations.
 Once we had that, the hacked CPython64/64 becomes much less important, because we can run future translations on top of this translated PyPy.
-This made it to the nightly builds on the default branch, and was an essential component for anyone else that wants to work on Win64!
-We end up with a strange kind of dependency --- we need a translated PyPy in order to translate a PyPy ---, but I believe it's ok here, as Windows executables are supposed to never be broken by newer versions of Windows.
+This made it to the nightly builds on the default branch, and needs to be used by anyone else who wants to continue working on Win64!
+The whole process ends up with a strange kind of dependency --- we need a translated PyPy in order to translate a PyPy ---, but that's ok here, as Windows executables are supposed to never be broken by newer versions of Windows.

 Happy hacking :-)